dheerajkrishna141/housing-panda/README.md

 ## Overview
-This repository contains the solution for the problem statement; Backend application which is implemented both in Spring Framework and ExpressJs and a dedicated frontend which holds the UI for displaying and creating a listing.
+This repository contains the solution for the problem statement.
+It includes a backend application implemented in both Spring Framework and Express.js, as well as a dedicated frontend for displaying and creating listings.

 ### Listings view
 <img src="screenshots/viewListings.png" width="600">